DoD-Platform-One/bigbang/README.md

 ```

 If the package makes use of an operator and creates custom resources it is best to create a custom wait script for the
 pipeline to run.

-This script should be added under `tests/wait.sh` and follow this format below.
-You will need to check
+This script should be added under `tests/wait.sh` and follow this format below:
-what sort of health status is available in the k8s object and update the jsonpath and if check accordingly.
-The timeElapsed portion provides a timeout after 10 minutes.
-You should only need to update the two commented lines
-below in most cases.
-Some projects may have more than one custom resource
-(i.e. Elasticsearch has both elasticsearch and kibana) and in these situations you can add another resourceHealth line
-and change the if check to verify both.

 ```bash
 #!/bin/sh